-For dogs, we may recommend an oral anti-inflamatory and pain reliever after surgery and several days after to lessen the risk of discomfort and swelling.
-We use newer medications, which are well tolerated and can be given even the morning of surgery.
+For dogs, we may recommend an oral anti-inflamatory and pain reliever after surgery and for several days after to lessen the risk of discomfort and swelling.
+When needed, we choose a combination of medications to provide pain control.
+We use effective medications which are well tolerated.

 Because cats metabolize some medications differently, we choose pain relievers well suited to their needs.
-Recent advances in pain medications have allowed for better pain control in cats than ever before.
-We administer a pain injection 10 minutes prior to surgery.
-After surgery, pain medication is evaluated on an individual basis.
-Any animal that appears to be in pain will receive additional pain medication.
+There are medications that allow for better pain control in cats than ever before.

 What other decisions do I need to make?